nirangad/tiny-ecom-skeleton/README.md

 # tiny-ecom-skeleton
 Tiniest E-Commerce skeleton with microservices architecture with NodeJS.
 This is an attempt to cover basics of microservices architecture.
 Many concepts/tools are being used.

+Please note that connections to MongoDB and RabbitMQ are made without authentication.
+Make sure to do the necessary changes to the code if authentication is required

 ## Tools and Technologies

 - ```express``` for exposing REST endpoints